adafruit/Adafruit_CircuitPython_BitbangIO/README.rst

     :target: https://github.com/psf/black
     :alt: Code Style: Black

-A library for adding bitbang I2C and SPI to CircuitPython without the built-in bitbangio module
+    A library for adding bitbang I2C and SPI to CircuitPython without the built-in bitbangio module.
+    The interface is intended to be the same as bitbangio and therefore there is no bit order or chip select functionality.
+If your board supports bitbangio, it is recommended to use that instead as the timing should be more reliable.

 Dependencies